Moreno Valley College Academic Senate Constitution

 - The Nominating Committee shall be composed of the Vice-President and four faculty members named by the Senate.
 No officer other than the Vice-President shall be eligible to serve on the Nominating Committee.
 If the Vice-President is nominated for office, however, then the Secretary-Treasurer shall serve in place.
-If the Secretary-Treasurer is nominated for office, then the Senate shall name another Senator to serve on the committee as its chair.
+If the Secretary-Treasurer is nominated for office, then the Senate shall name another Senator to serve on the committee as its Chair.

-- The Nominating Committee shall prepare a ballot for the following positions in the Senate and shall make every attempt to provide at least two nominees for each position: President, Associate Faculty Senator, At-Large Senator, and other elected positions that the Senate deems appropriate.
+- The Nominating Committee shall prepare a ballot for the following positions in the Senate and shall make every attempt to provide at least two nominees for each position: President, Part-time Faculty Senator, At-Large Senator, and other elected positions that the Senate deems appropriate.

 - The Nominating Committee's proposed ballot shall be presented to all Faculty departments in advance of the election.
 The Nominating Committee shall, if requested, accept additional nominations forwarded by the departments.